2theo2blau/philparse/src/llm/prompt.md

 ## Classification Taxonomy

 ### Argumentative Components
-- Claim/Assertion: A statement presented as a fact or truth that the author intends to support.
+- Claim: A statement or assertion presented as a fact or truth that the author intends to support.
-- Premise/Justification: A statement offered as a reason, evidence, or justification in support of a Claim or Conclusion.
+- Premise: A statement offered as a reason, evidence, or justification in support of a Claim or Conclusion.
 - Conclusion: A claim that is explicitly presented as the result of a line of reasoning (premises).
-- Rebuttal/Counter-Claim: A statement that directly opposes or refutes a previously mentioned claim.
+- Rebuttal: A statement or counter-claim that directly opposes or refutes a previously mentioned claim.
 - Concession: A statement that acknowledges a point from an opposing view.
-- Implication/Consequence: A statement describing what logically follows from a preceding claim or event.
+- Implication: A statement describing what logically follows from a preceding claim or event as a consequence.

 ### Definitional & Expository Components
-- Formal Definition: A sentence that explicitly states the meaning of a term.
+- Definition: A sentence that explicitly states the formal meaning of a term.
-- Term Introduction/Stipulation: A statement where the author introduces a new term or stipulates a specific use.
+- Stipulation: A statement where the author introduces a new term or stipulates a specific use.
 - Example: A concrete case used to clarify an abstract concept, definition, or claim.
-- Distinction/Disambiguation: A statement that explicitly draws a boundary or highlights the difference between two concepts.
+- Distinction: A statement that explicitly draws a boundary or highlights the difference between two concepts through disambiguation.

 ### Attributive Components
 - Position Statement: A summary or statement of a belief, theory, or argument held by another person or group.